Dynam Labs VCU+ Plugin Reference Manual

 sendCAN(CAN2, 0x123, {0x01, 0x02, 0x03})

--- Example of sending a command to an external device on the CAN2 bus
+-- Example of sending a command to an external device on CAN3

 Registers a CAN handler that gets called when a CAN message is received.
 Only gets called when a